Chapter 3: Communication

 Most people waste this time with verbose, irrelevant updates.

-This chapter teaches you to communicate with precision, impact, and authenticity.
+This chapter teaches you to communicate with precision, impact, and honesty.

 The BRIEF Framework